fastify/fast-json-stringify/README.md

   required: ['mail']
 }
 ```
-If the object to stringify has not the required field(s), `fast-json-stringify` will throw an error.
+If the object to stringify is missing the required field(s), `fast-json-stringify` will throw an error.

 <a name="missingFields"></a>
 #### Missing fields